DanielMuller/farfromhome.asia/content/post/the-lost-railway.md

   lightbox="lightbox"
 >}}

 In 2011, the only International train in Singapore was dismantled.
-The line leading from Tanjong-Pagar to Johor Barhu was stopped and the track removed to give way to magnificient hiking path from Tanjong Pagar to Bukit Timah, Woodlands and Johor.
+The line leading from Tanjong-Pagar to Johor Barhu was stopped and the track removed to give way to magnificient hiking path from Tanjong Pagar to Bukit Timah, Woodlands and Johor.<!--more-->

 But there is a more unknown line, still lying on and under the ground, long forgotten from most peoples, called the Jurong railway system, linking Jurong industrial estate with the Tanjong Pagar-Bukit Timah line.